pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-serverless/index.md

         myHttpTrigger: [GET,POST] http://localhost:7071/api/myHttpTrigger
 ```

-Navigate to the URL in a browser or use curl.
+Navigate to the URL in a browser or use `curl`.

 ```bash
 $ curl http://localhost:7071/api/myHttpTrigger